 Viral hepatitis affects millions of people across Europe but as many infections are accompanied by no symptoms, the ‘silent disease’ is often not diagnosed.
 Left untreated, chronic infection with hepatitis B and C may progress to liver cirrhosis or cancer.

-On the occasion of World Hepatitis Day, ECDC launches the analysis of the 2013 surveillance data on hepatitis B and C in the EU/EEA showing that the rate of reported hepatitis C is more than twice as high as that for hepatitis B across the EU and diagnosed chronic infections dominate for both diseases.
+On the occasion of World Hepatitis Day 2015, ECDC launched the analysis of the 2013 surveillance data on hepatitis B and C in the EU/EEA showing that the rate of reported hepatitis C was more than twice as high as that for hepatitis B across the EU and diagnosed chronic infections dominate for both diseases.